-1818 Foundation of the 'experimental' Colony at what is now Frederiksoord 1823 Start of the Institute for Agriculture in Wateren 1860 Start of Collectivisation - building of the large farms 1884 Founding of Horticultural School 1887 Start of Forestry School 1934 Poor families no longer admitted, start of partial privatisation 1960 Society of Benevolence becomes a foundation Evolution of the landscape BEFORE Westerbeeksloot Estate with some roads, a small plantation, a lodge and a hotel, surrounded by a large area of heathland. eginning of the 19th century, the border area 1 the three provinces of Drenthe, Fryslân between the three provinces of Drenthe, Fryslân and Overijssel consisted of an inaccessible boulder clay plateau, covered with wet heath, peat lakes and raised bogs, with scattered headlands with dry heath.
+Foundation of the 'experimental' Colony

+at what is now Frederiksoord 1823 Start of the Institute for Agriculture in Wateren 1860 Start of Collectivisation - building of the large farms 1884 Founding of Horticultural School 1887 Start of Forestry School 1934 Poor families no longer admitted, start of partial privatisation 1960 Society of Benevolence becomes a foundation

+Westerbeeksloot Estate with some roads, a small plantation, a lodge and a hotel, surrounded by a large area of heathland.

+At the beginning of the 19th century, the border area between the three provinces of Drenthe, Fryslân and Overijssel consisted of an inaccessible boulder clay plateau, covered with wet heath, peat lakes and raised bogs, with scattered headlands with dry heath.
 Civilisation began some kilometres to the east and to the west, in the form of the 'esdorp' landscape (villages with farms around a central common green, surrounded by fields adjacent to the village, heathlands used for grazing and 'madelanden' in the brook valleys, used for the production of hay, situated higher up on the moraine of Steenwijk (Overijssel) and the higher sand plateaus around Vledder (Drenthe).
 The sand farmers at that time used the wilderness for grazing sheep and cutting sods and turf.
 A few winding dirt roads connected village and field.